On schurity of dihedral groups: Abstract

 \section{Abstract}

 A finite group $G$ is called a \emph{Schur} group if every $S$-ring over $G$ is \emph{schurian}, i.e. associated in a natural way with a subgroup of $\sym(G)$ that contains all right translations.
-One of the crucial open questions in the $S$-ring theory is the question on existence of an infinite family of nonabelian Schur groups.
-We prove that the dihedral group of order~$2p$, where $p$ is a Fermat prime or prime of the form $p=4q+1$, where $q$ is also prime, is Schur.
-Towards this result, we prove nonexistence of a difference set in the cyclic group of order~$p\neq 13$ and classify all $S$-rings over some dihedral groups. \\ \\ \textbf{Keywords}: Schur rings, Schur groups, difference sets. \\ \\ \textbf{MSC}: 05E30, 05B10, 20B25.
+One of the crucial questions in the $S$-ring theory is the question on schurity of nonabelian groups, in particular, on existence of an infinite family of nonabelian Schur groups.
+In this paper, we study schurity of dihedral groups.
+We show that any generalized dihedral Schur group is dihedral and obtain necessary conditions of schurity for dihedral groups.
+Further, we prove that a dihedral group of order~$2p$, where $p$ is a Fermat prime or prime of the form $p=4q+1$, where $q$ is also prime, is Schur.
+Towards this result, we prove nonexistence of a difference set in a cyclic group of order~$p\neq 13$ and classify all $S$-rings over some dihedral groups.